ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/differential_expression/orig_DE_Analysis.md

 Note: calcNormFactors doesn't _normalize_ the data, it just calculates normalization factors for use downstream.

+#### Filtering

+Common filgter is to remove genes with a max value (X) of less then Y.

+Another Common filter is to remove genes that are less than X normalized read counts (cpm) across a certain number of samples.
+Ex: rowSums(cpms <=1) < 3 , require at least 1 cpm in at least 3 samples to keep.

+A less used filter is for genes with minimum variance across all samples, so if a gene isn’t changing (constant expression) its inherently not interesting therefor no need to test

-Filter low-expressed genes, remove any row (gene) whose max value (for the row) is less tha cutoff (1).
+Filter low-expressed genes, remove any row (gene) whose max value (for the row) is less tha cutoff (3).

 ```r
 cutoff <- 3